UniOfGreenwich/softwareproject_-team-1/README.md

 **`loginButton_Click()`:**

 It provides a username and password input for users.
 Then it checks if the username exists in the user database and if the provided password matches the one stored in the database managed by the `UserManager` class.
-Then it provides message for unsuccessful login attempts.
-If the login is successful it nevigates the users to the appropiate menu based on their access level.
+Then it provides a message for unsuccessful login attempts.
+If the login is successful it navigates the users to the appropriate menu based on their access level.

+---

+### The `paymentGateway` partial class

+This class handles the payment section of the application.

+**Core Methods**

+**`payFeesButton_Click()`:**

+Upon the button click, the cardNumberText.Text, expiryDateText.Text, CvcText.Text and PaymentText.Text have their values stored in string and float parameters.
+These Parameters are then used to validate the card details, and pay the amount entered in to the PaymentText.Text textbox.
+The method from the Users class 'EditObject' is then used to change the stored amount of money owed in the userDatabase.csv.

+**`IsValidCreditCard()`:**

+This is a private void method which takes the cardNumber, expiryDate and cvc and strings and checks their lengths to ensure the right amount of characters are entered in to the relevant text boxes.

+**`GetCardType()`:**

+A private string that takes the cardNumber value, and removes any spaces or '-' characters to make one long string value to use in the cleanCardNumber value to identify which card is being used, where a card number starting with 4 is Visa, 5 is Mastercard, and 34 is American Express.

+**`cancelPayFeesButton_Click()`:**

+This takes the user back to the studentMenu window.

+**`TextBox_TextChanged()`:**

+Placeholder function.

+**`CardNumberText_TextChanged()`:**

+Placeholder function.

+**`PaymentText_TextChanged()`:**

+Placeholder function.

 ---